Pacific FC

 Pacific Football Club is a Canadian professional soccer club based in Greater Victoria, British Columbia.
-The club competes in the Canadian Premier League, playing home matches at Starlight Stadium located in Langford.
+The club competes in the Canadian Premier League (CPL), playing home matches at Starlight Stadium located in Langford.

+Pacific FC were the second club to win a CPL title which they did in 2021.
+As a result of the win, they qualified for and played in the 2022 CONCACAF League.